KingScooty/creativenightly.com/_posts/2015-02-01-Using-Grunt-and-Gulp-side-by-side.md

 I'm a big fan of Gulp.
 It's much faster than Grunt (thanks to the use of streams to manipulate the data before outputting it to a file).
 Grunt, on the other hand, relies on a .tmp folder as a dumping place for files as they get transformed from plugin to plugin.

-**Due to this fact that Gulp is faster, I've fallen into the rather bad habbit of trying to do *everything* in Gulp, even if plugins have no support for it.**
+**However, due to this fact that Gulp is faster, I've fallen into the rather bad habbit of trying to do *everything* in Gulp, even if plugins have no support for it.**

 ##Why not use both together?